AndieWill510/tinydoor/Options/098-build-the-room-that-fits.md

 The adult fort may be a whole apartment.

-A room with the right lamp.
+> A room with the right lamp.

-A blanket folded on the chair.
+> A blanket folded on the chair.

-A fan that makes the same sound every night.
+> A fan that makes the same sound every night.

-A mug that fits your hand.
+> A mug that fits your hand.

-A door that closes.
+> A door that closes.

-Or it may be smaller.
+> Or it may be smaller.

-One corner of a shared room.
+> One corner of a shared room.

-A cleared surface on a crowded table.
+> A cleared surface on a crowded table.

-A chair turned away from the hallway.

-A library seat on Tuesday morning.
+> A library seat on Tuesday morning.

-A coffee shop table where the light is low, the music is predictable, and no one needs you to talk before the first sip.
+> A coffee shop table where the light is low, the music is predictable, and no one needs you to talk before the first sip.

 It may be portable.

-Noise-cancelling headphones.
+> Noise-cancelling headphones.

-Light-sensitive glasses.
+> Light-sensitive glasses.

-A weighted blanket.
+> A weighted blanket.

-A scarf with the right texture.
+> A scarf with the right texture.

-A familiar smell in a small tin.
+> A familiar smell in a small tin.

 The room that fits is not a reward.